Brandon Fuller, Eagle Technologies

 As we review projects and create design quotes, 3D simulations help us create more accurate quotes and estimates.
 We can include 3D simulations in our proposals to help our customers see how the machine will operate, and with fewer unknown variables, we are better positioned to deliver projects on time and on budget.

-“3D simulations provide an exiting opportunity to deliver a more complete concept and offer to our customers.
+“3D simulations provide an exciting opportunity to deliver a more complete concept and offer to our customers.
 It is the best way to communicate the concept while verifying cycle times and throughputs.” –Brad Emswiler, Eagle applications group manager.

 Engineering: execution, detailing, and designing.